Jaelyn Liu

 Jaelyn Liu (born March 12, 2009) is an American right-handed foil fencer.
 She won gold medals in World Championships and Junior and Cadet World Championships at the same year (2025), becoming the first and youngest American won the world champion in foil history.
+At the 2026 Junior & Cadet World Championships, she once again captured both the Junior and Cadet individual titles, becoming the first American fencer in history to win gold in both categories at two separate World Championships.